JujuJavaJuju/JujuJavaJuju/README.md

 **`Digital Craftsman & Educator`**

-I teach kids how to code + absolute beginners
+I teach kids how to code

 * 🌍 I'm based in Nairobi
 * ❓ Ask me questions about programming at (https://www.instagram.com/hastycode_ke)